-As of 2012, New Mexico Medicare beneficiaries numbered nearly 300,000 people.
-New Mexico residents on Medicare have options for both Medicare supplements and Medicare Advantage plans.
+There are about 420,000 New Mexico Medicare beneficiaries.
+Residents on Medicare have options for two types of New Mexico Medicare plans – both Medicare Supplements plans (Medigap plans) and Medicare Advantage plans.
 From Albuquerque to Roswell and everywhere in between, Medicare beneficiaries can find suitable Medicare coverage in New Mexico.

 Rules for People Under Age 65 on Medicare Disability